qlyticsllc/qplatform/README.md

-Information provided within this repository is being provided in response to RFI Number: 70SBUR19I00000038 and outlines Qlytics capabilities and experience in delivering - Risk and National security, Identify, Person-Centric, Immigration Information, and Verification Systems using agile practices, a micro-services approach, a Continuous (code) Integration/Continuous Delivery Pipeline and Open Source tools and software libraries.
+Information provided within this repository is being provided in response to RFI Number: 70SBUR19I00000038 and outlines Qlytics capabilities and experience in delivering - Risk and National security, Identify, Person-Centric, Immigration Information, and Verification Systems using agile its Full-Stack, microservices based AI Development platform with Continuous (code) Integration/Continuous Delivery.

 For questions regarding the details in this repository please contact: